 Kiwifruit is a great option if you are having trouble sleeping.
-A study showed that eating kiwifruits one hour before bedtime significantly increased sleep quality.4
+A study showed that eating kiwifruits one hour before bedtime significantly increased sleep quality.1

 Banana is a wonder fruit that also contains tryptophan and magnesium, both important for quality sleep.
-Eaten along with almonds, it can help you sleep better.5
+Eaten along with almonds, it can help you sleep better.

-Studies show that cherries are a rich source of melatonin.6 A handful of cherries can induce sleep and thus make a great bedtime snack.
+Studies show that cherries are a rich source of melatonin.
+A handful of cherries can induce sleep and thus make a great bedtime snack.

-Pineapples are a good source of melatonin so you can indulge in these tropical fruits guilt-free at bedtime.7
+Pineapples are a good source of melatonin so you can indulge in these tropical fruits guilt-free at bedtime.

 According to naturopathy, fruits can be eaten at any time after a gap of three hours from the previous and next meal.
-The key is to not mix it with any other food.8 Ayurveda too strictly prohibits mixing fruit with anything else, especially with sugar as it can ferment within the stomach and cause acidity and indigestion.
+The key is to not mix it with any other food.
+Ayurveda too strictly prohibits mixing fruit with anything else, especially with

 When Fruits Are A No-No

-Citrus fruits should be avoided by those with gastroesophageal reflux disease (GERD) not only at night but also during the day.10
+Citrus fruits should be avoided by those with gastroesophageal reflux disease (GERD) not only at night but also during the day.

 While fresh fruits can satisfy late-night hunger pangs, canned fruits are a strict no-no for anyone.
 The high artificial sugar content in canned fruits messes with the body’s blood-sugar balance essential for quality sleep.